Petrophile conifera

-Petrophile conifera is a species of flowering plant in the family Proteaceae and is endemic to southwestern Western Australia.
+Petrophile conifera is a species of flowering plant in the family Proteaceae and is endemic to the south-west of Western Australia.
 It is a bushy, much-branched shrub with pinnate, sharply-pointed leaves, and oval heads of hairy, cream-coloured to yellowish white flowers.

 Description

 Petrophile conifera is a bushy, much-branched shrub that typically grows to a height of 0.3–1.5 m and has woolly-hairy young branchlets.
 The leaves are glabrous, 40–110 mm long on a petiole 20–50 mm long.
 They are rigid and needle-like, pinnately divided with sharply-pointed pinnae 4–35 mm long.
 The flowers are arranged on the ends of branchlets in sessile, oval heads 20–30 mm long, with hairy, lance-shaped involucral bracts at the base.
 The flowers are 8–15 mm long, hairy, cream-coloured, creamy yellow or yellowish white.
 Flowering occurs from August to October and the fruit is a nut, fused with others in an oval head 10–30 mm long.